mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/60.Undeploy/default.md

 ## Disable Monitoring

-Pre-requisites
+Prerequisites

-1. There must not be any VMs migrated to On-Cloud ie. the HDM_MIGRATE_POOL resource pool in On-Premise vCenter must be empty.
+1. There must not be any VMs migrated to cloud (i.e., the _HDM_MIGRATE_POOL_ resource pool in the on-premises vCenter must be empty).

 Steps

 1. In the On-Premise vCenter, click on HDM from Shortcuts or from Menu to access the HDM dashboard
 2. Select **Administration** from the tab